Nevvman18/rs41-nfw/README.md

 * Contributors - speical thanks to:
   * My dad, for his help in catching the radiosondes and suggestions
   * Erik PA0ESH - helped with lots of issues
-  * Mark VK5QI - for help with GPS settings, Horus and sensors
+  * Mark VK5QI - for help with GPS settings, Horus and sensors.
+New Horus v3 decoder.
   * zanco PE2BZ - for a test flight and other notes
   * Ludwik SP6MPL - for a few flights and big help in development
   * Mateusz SP3WRO - for test flights, kind words and help in development, and also his team